 - Bitcoin.
 Worthy of its own category is the coin that started it all.
 Bitcoin is by some distance the world’s most famous and largest cryptocurrency.

 - Large-caps.
 The biggest and most well-known cryptocurrencies are the large-caps.
 These coins have a market capitalisation in the £billions and are the most traded on cryptocurrency exchanges each day.

 - Mid-caps.
 Smaller than the large-caps, mid-cap coins still have significant trading volume but lack significant overall value when you add up all the tokens in circulation.

 - Small-caps.
 Small-cap cryptos are often known as ‘altcoins’ and are the coins with the smallest market capitalisation.
 These are usually riskier investments, but can be very profitable if you get in on the ground floor of a token that ends up going to the moon.

-On top of these options, there is one final way you can invest in cryptocurrency.
+On top of these options, there is one other alternative you can use.
 Instead of venturing into the crypto market directly, you can invest in the stocks of companies that are involved in blockchain and/or crypto-related technology.
 Some of the companies worth considering in this space are Tesla, Square, MicroStrategy, IBM, Walmart, Facebook, and JP Morgan Chase.

 Ways to invest

 Now we’ve been through the investment opportunities out there, you need to consider the options you have in terms of how you make your investment.
-These are the different ways you can invest in cryptocurrency today:
+These are the different ways you can get exposure to cryptocurrency today: